hoaf13/Puzzle_SF_UH21/README.md

 ## Prequisites
 - install packages in requirements.txt

-## Run server
+## How to run?
+- create "logs", "audio" and "audio_tts" folders in resource: $ cd resource && mkdir logs && mkdir audio && mkdir audio_tts
+- [Hospital API]: $ cd HospitalAPI && python3 main.py
-- python3 manage.py runserver
+- [Main project]: $ python3 manage.py runserver

 ## Notice
 - When you want to update any static file, just keep in mind that it must be loaded in key word "static"